micahjon/micahjon.github.io/_posts/2017-08-17-getting-setup-with-wordpress-varnish-5-and-ssl.markdown

 }
 ```

-...explain pipe vs pass...

 ### URL Normalization

 Varnish caches urls independently, so it's essential to convert them into their "canonical" form before passing them on the Apache.
 Otherwise, you'll end up with the same page content being cached multiple times and associated with slightly different urls.

-*Don't worry, tweaking urls in your VCL won't affect your users' browsers, where the original urls will be used and can be parsed and tracked with JavaScript.*
+Tweaking urls in your VCL won't affect your users' browsers, where the original urls will be used and can be parsed and tracked with JavaScript.
+However, if you strip query parameters and hashes, you can't rely on them for server-side redirects.
+We got around this by stripping them in *vcl_hash* instead of *vcl_recv* so their still sent to our backend but the canonical URLs are used for hashing (cache matching).

-In our VCL, we normalize urls by:
+Common ways of normalizing URLs include:

 - Sorting query parameters
 - Stripping all marketing-related query parameters that don't affect page content.